Ethnobotanical Garden – An Awesome Collaboration with BERP (Biocultural Education and Research Programme), where nature meets culture

 1. Community Deck 2022

 Funded by Sandals Foundation and part of the original 2022 Ethnobotanical Garden.
 The Community Deck is used for design and ethnobotany workshops, weddings, picnics, yoga, sound baths etc. It is also a space to sit, listen to the ocean, the sound of the winds through the leaves, and to admire some magnificent trees including silk cotton trees (so many stories and cultural significance), a gigantic ficus tree, enormous Norfolk Island pines, and Madagascan almond trees.
+The deck is a simple and wonderful immersion and one of the best places to see nature in Barbados.

 2. Original Ethnobotanical Garden 2022